BZoennchen/Pages/_posts/2024-01-02-conspiracy.md

 Of course, quite often, events occur randomly, without any discernible purpose or meaning.
 Sometimes, foolish mistakes simply happen unintentionally.

-Interestingly, in studies, individuals who perceive patterns in abstract paintings, random dots, or coin tosses were more inclined to believe in conspiracy theories, paranormal phenomena, and hold religious beliefs.
-Belief in conspiracies also tends to rise during natural disasters when people feel a lack of control.
-Due to their tendency to seek patterns, conspiracy theorists tend to categorize everything neatly into a framework of good versus evil.
-Even though the world that is constructed is miserable, it is without uncertainty.

 Research indicates that education reduces the likelihood of believing in conspiracy theories (with exceptions).
 This may initially appear counterintuitive because education encourages skepticism toward received wisdom.
 Shouldn't skepticism lead one to think that there might be something hidden behind the scenes?
 Well, skepticism is only one aspect of the equation.
-Education teaches individuals to scrutinize the evidence and seek primary sources, or more precisely, to consider all available evidence.
+Education teaches individuals to scrutinize the evidence and seek primary sources, or more precisely, to consider **all** available evidence.
 Under such scrutiny conspiracy theories fall apart.
 Moreover, having a greater understanding tends to foster humility since individuals become increasingly aware of the vast expanse of knowledge that remains beyond their grasp.